 We are 1800RESPECT, the National Domestic, Family and Sexual Violence Counselling Service (Service), which has been funded since 2010 as part of the National Plan to Reduce Violence against Women and their Children 2010-2022 (Service).

-The Service is delivered by Medibank Health Solutions Telehealth Pty Limited ABN 40 069 396 792 (MHS), a subsidiary of Medibank Private Limited, on behalf of the Commonwealth of Australia through the Department of Social Services.
+The Service is delivered by Telstra Health Pty Ltd ABN 38 163 077 236 (Telstra Health), a subsidiary of Telstra Corporation Limited, on behalf of the Commonwealth of Australia through the Department of Social Services.
 In this privacy statement, references to 'us', 'we' and 'our' include the Department of Social Services, Telstra Health and any other contractors and service providers engaged in delivering the Service.

-This privacy statement applies to all individuals whose personal information we may collect in the course of providing the Service.
+This privacy statement applies to all individuals whose personal information (including sensitive information) we may collect in the course of providing the Service.
 This includes the people who contact us because they experience the impacts of sexual assault, domestic or family violence; family and friends affected by violence or abuse; and the frontline workers and professionals who use our resources to support people experiencing violence and abuse.

 You may use the Service anonymously or by using a pseudonym (that is, a fake name).
 However, it may not always be possible to provide you with all aspects of the Service anonymously or through using a pseudonym.
 Where it is impracticable for the Service to be provided anonymously or through the use of a pseudonym, personal information, call information and/or telecommunications data may be used to help us effectively manage the Service and to help provide you with quality care that meets your needs.